frcdesign/FRCDesign.org/docs/design-guide/stage2/2A-drivebaseFullDetail.md

 <center><img src="\img\design-guide\stage2a\batt\battStrap.webp" style="width:70%"></center>
 <center>*Securely strapped battery in a robot.
 (Photo Credit: FRC 1538) *</center>

 Below we've provided one option for mounting the battery.
-In this design, a 2" wide strap wraps around the battery and bellypan to secure it.
+In this design, the battery is placed horizontally on the bellypan.
+It is secured with a 2" wide strap that wraps around the battery and bellypan to secure it.

 <center>**Sample Battery Holder Modeling Slides**</center>
 <!-- Slideshow container -->